KrrishKapoor/Customer-Churn-Prediction-ML-Business-Analysis/README.md

 ---

-### 🧪 Experiment: Dropping Less Important Features
+### Experiment: Dropping Less Important Features

-To test whether simplifying the model would improve performance, I removed the **lower-ranked features** (those below `BalanceGroup_Medium` in the importance ranking) and retrained the Random Forest.
+The **lower-ranked features** were removed, to test whether simplifying the model would improve performance (those below BalanceGroup_Medium in the importance ranking) and retrained the Random Forest.

 **What happened?**
 - Both **F1 score and accuracy dropped** after the feature reduction.